AIS - Accessible Information Standard

 - Need help with language or reading websites

-then we recommend you visit the BBC website My Web My Way, which provides advice on how to make your computer easier to use, whether you are a Windows, Mac or Linux user.
+We recommend you visit the BBC website My Web My Way, which provides advice on how to make your computer easier to use.